inshapardaz/api/docs/dictionary/words.md

 ### Delete Word

-Removes the [wprd resource](../resources/word.md).
+Removes the [word resource](../resources/word.md).
 All data associated with the word is deleted.
 Data is removed permanently and cannot be undone.

 #### Uri
 `/api/words/{id}`